ksylvain77/vader-flix-webapp/README.md

 > **Note**: Reverted to homepage-dashboard branch (May 19, 2025) to restore stable version.

 A modern streaming platform built with Node.js, Express, and MariaDB, containerized with Docker.
+Integrates with a complete media management stack including Radarr, Sonarr, Prowlarr, and Overseer.

 # 🎬 VaderFlix Dashboard

 A modern, containerized dashboard solution combining Homepage and a custom portal for managing your media services.
+Seamlessly integrates with your existing media management stack.

 ## 🌟 Features